Stephanie Kay Nutrition

 • Parmesan – To add even more protein and healthy fats.

 • Ricotta – To make the cheese filling.
-You can use low-fat or whole milk ricotta cheese, or use cottage cheese if preferred.
+You can use low-fat or whole milk ricotta cheese, or cottage cheese if preferred.
 See the notes section of the recipe card for details.

 • Spinach – To add some fiber and micronutrients to the ricotta mixture.
 The recipe calls for frozen spinach; to save time, but you can use fresh spinach if preferred.
 See the notes section of the recipe card for details.